aclantz/recipe-django-app/README.md

 ## Main Functions
 The main focus of this app is to view the recipe database I have created.
-The functions I built are a mix of GuerySet, Pandas, matpoltlib, and striaght python.
+The functions I built are a mix of QuerySet, Pandas, matpoltlib, and striaght python.
 The functions I am most proud of are as follows:

 - SearchView()
   - This function is the backbone of the search page and allows you to search for a recipe and have the 'name' and 'ingredients' returned as well as a data visualization of how much time it takes to make the recipe in comparison to the other recipes in the database.